Alone (i-Ten song): Heart version

 Heart released the song as the first single from their ninth studio album, Bad Animals, in May 1987.
 Their version is a power ballad that begins with a piano line and a subdued vocal from Ann Wilson, leading to a synth-led hard-rock chorus.
 Tom Kelly, the song's coauthor and himself an experienced session singer, provided the high harmony parts on the record.

-Cash Box said that it's "a potent, emotion-drenched rock ballad that features Ann Wilson’s signature billowing, riveting vocal performance."

-"Alone" spent three weeks at No. 1 on the U.S. Billboard Hot 100 in July 1987.
-It ranked No. 2 on the Billboard Year-End Top Pop Singles of 1987.
-It is also Heart's most successful single in the United Kingdom, where it peaked at No. 3 on the UK Singles Chart in June.
-It is the band's only song to peak inside the UK Top 5.
+"Alone" reached No. 1 on both the US Billboard Hot 100 and the US CashboxTop 100.
+It peaked at No. 3 on the UK Singles Chart.

-The song was also a global hit, reaching No. 1 in Canada, the top five in Ireland, Norway, and Switzerland, the top ten in Australia, Belgium and the Netherlands as well as the top twenty in West Germany.
+Elsewhere, it hit No. 1 in Canada, the top five in Ireland, Norway, and Switzerland, the top 10 in Australia, Belgium and the Netherlands, and the top 20 in West Germany.
 An "unplugged" version of the song later appeared on Heart's 1995 album The Road Home.
 An extended version of "Alone" (5:30 long) was included on the Japanese 3" mini-CD of Heart's third single from Bad Animals, "There's the Girl".

+Cash Box said that it's "a potent, emotion-drenched rock ballad that features Ann Wilson's signature billowing, riveting vocal performance."
+It earned the band a nomination for the Grammy Award for Best Pop Vocal Performance by a Duo or Group at the 30th Annual Grammy Awards.

 Music video

 The video for the song was directed by Marty Callner, and was released in June 1987.
-It starts with Ann at the top of a balcony singing to Nancy, who is at the bottom (similar to the famous "Romeo & Juliet" scene).
+It starts with Ann at the top of a balcony singing to Nancy, who is at the bottom (similar to the Romeo and Juliet balcony scene).
 Ann is then seen in all black, including a funeral veil and gown.
 The two sisters are then seen performing the refrain to an audience on stage, when Nancy's piano collapses at the first bang of the chorus.
 During the second verse, a broken-down and dilapidated set is seen, with Nancy playing the piano within it.
-Nancy is then seen riding atop a black horse and jumping out on stage with her guitar as the instrumental section kicks in.
+Nancy is then seen riding atop a black horse.
 It then shows Ann, in the all-black outfit within the broken set and thereby resembling a witch, before cutting directly back to the stage performance as the song reaches its climax.
 As the song fades out, a shot of Ann and Nancy together is shown, with each one looking directly into each other's eyes, before finally finishing with a quick shot of Ann's face as the screen goes black.